Diederka/Maya-Image-Database-Metadata_Schema-Scripts-Data/README.md

 * upload a file `data.csv` to the `new` folder
 * upload a directory with images as `images` to the `new` folder
-* to trigger the import, upload an empty file `start.txt` to the `new` folder
+* to trigger the import, upload an empty file `start.txt` to the `new` folder (IMPORTANT: do not upload this together with the data and images because it could be uploaded first, triggering the import without the data)

 The process will then import this data like this: